jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Setting Up Our Story

 The world needed to change.
 We felt in the cold.
 We felt it in the hunger.
 We smelt it in the desperation.
-Humanity fought for evolution as we laboured in the pre-robotic factories of the Industrial Age.
+Humanity fought for a better life as we laboured in the pre-robotic factories of the Industrial Age.

 After enough sacrifice was paid.
 When enough blood and sweat was spilled, we, everyone in Western Civilization, rich and poor a like, got to the summit, and unlocked the computer technology we needed to live a better way of life.

 The Internet Age was going to be marvellous.
-A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people would work fulfilling jobs and enjoy happy lives.
+A place of easy education, simple regulations, and perhaps the best part, a place where ordinary people worked fulfilling jobs and enjoy happy lives.

 Yet this dream was not allowed to be.